 10

 If we can not find justice in politics, let us try religion.
-Christians say we will find moral guidance in the Bible, so let us consider what is in the book.
-On one page, God tells us to kill, and on another page, God advises against killing.
+Christians claim that we can find moral guidance in the Bible; however, in one verse, God tells us to kill, and in another, God advises against killing.

 “And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up sword against nation, neither shall they learn war any more.”
 (Isaiah 2:4)

-With these kinds of contradictions, anyone can easily use Bible quotes to justify any evil or condemn healthy activities.
+With these kinds of contradictions, anyone can easily use Bible quotes to support whatever they want to believe.
 A few centuries ago, people used the Bible to support slavery.
 Even today, people use the same book to support discrimination against feminine people and homosexuals.
-The Bible supports a wide variety of immoral behavior.

 Homophobia: “Thou shalt not lie with mankind, as with womankind: it is abomination.”
 (Leviticus 18:22)